Peaceful march by Medicos against reservation policy

 However, due to heavy police bandobust no untoward incident took place.

-Sharad Sharma of the I P University said, the 'April 30-May 5' agitation would culminate with a demonstration at India Gate on May five. ''The following day, we will launch a signature campaign at India Gate and involve tourists in it to seek their cooperation, which would give the campaign a national flavour.''
+Sharad Sharma of the I P University said the ''April 30-May 5'' agitation would culminate with a demonstration at India Gate on May five. ''The following day we will launch a signature campaign at India Gate and involve tourists in it and seek their cooperation, which would give the campaign a national flavour.''
 Then that signed poster would be submitted to Congress president Sonia Gandhi and her intervention into the matter sought, he added.

 A batch of OBC students also joined the protest while stressing the need to provide economic benefits for students and reserving seats upto the secondary/senior secondary level and not in institutions of higher education.

 ''If the government was really serious about the welfare of the backward classes it should work at the grassroots level.
 How can the government think of giving reservation unless they are able to reach the college level.
 The benefit should be at the lower level,'' said Paridhi of I P College.